Updated on 29. October 2021 by Jan Bunk

 You can use UTM parameters in combination with your website analytics tool (e.g. Google Analytics) to see how many times your push notifications get opened.

 To do so, add the UTM parameters to the URL you want to be opened when the push notification is clicked.
 If you don't have a specific URL you want to be opened, add the parameters to the URL of your homepage.
 The easiest way to add the UTM parameters to your URL is the Campaign URL Builder.

-A step by step guide on how to publish a new version of your app as an update on the Google Play Store using the Google Play Console.
+A step by step guide on how to publish a new version of your app as an update on the Apple App Store using App Store Connect.